 The CDV certification is only open to people living in the United States and who meet the qualifications certification as a CDV.
-See a list of professions that NCCDP accepts for CDV certification.

 Volunteers are the heart and soul of an organization.
 To maintain a successful volunteer program, it is paramount for healthcare organizations to bring meaningful educational opportunities to their volunteers.
 A quality Memory Care Program thrives when its volunteers are well prepared and educated with information and tools to provide the best quality service possible.